swartout/notes/rand/terminal.md

         - `:bl` to move to last buffer
         - `Ctrl-^` to switch to alternate buffer
         - Run command on all buffers: `:bufdo <command>`
+        - Use `:b <name>` to switch to buffer with name using partial name matching
     - Create and delete buffers:
         - `:badd <filename>` adds `<filename>` to the buffer list
         - `:bdelete <ID_or_name>` deletes *all* buffers in `<ID_or_name>`